y-ich/AlphaX/README.md

-# AlphaX
+# AlphaZero
-A reinforcement framework with Monte Carlo Tree Search
+A reinforcement framework which starts with DeepMind's pseudocode.py